 Our model of synagogual practice has been influential in the formation of practice all across North America, Israel, South Africa, Russia, the Caribbean and elsewhere in the world.
-Our long range planning involves eventually establishing a sister synagogue in Jerusalem, Israel (already having had one meeting, and with future work being carefully planned) – the establishment of an affiliation association called “The Messianic Jewish Congress” (copyrighted), based on our models of practice and theology.
+Our long range planning involves eventually establishing a sister synagogue in Jerusalem, Israel (already having had one meeting, and with future work being carefully planned) – the establishment of an affiliation association called The Messianic Jewish Congress℠ – holding forth and encouraging our models of practice and theology.

-Over the years, Heaven has graciously added to us, in addition to our Members and Attendees, a Va’ad (Leaders Board) of Deacons, Elders and Trustees, many of whom have served in Beth El of Manhattan for more than a decade, and have traveled to Israel with Beth El during its initial visits to our Homeland.
-Personnel have joined us who are talented, skilled and devoted musical or liturgical worship leaders, teachers, administrators and helpers in all aspects of the congregation.
-We have a wonderful Hebrew School Program, and delightful life-cycle and holiday celebrations.
-We even have “Virtual Members” – people who live elsewhere who consider us their synagogue because of their esteem for our model, leadership, and theology.
-This page is but a brief summary – much more could be told.
-And best of all – it seems to us we are just getting started.
+Over the years, Heaven has graciously added to us, in addition to our Members and Attendees, a Va’ad (Leaders Board) of Deacons, Elders and Trustees, many of whom have served in Beth El of Manhattan for more than a decade, and have traveled to Israel with Beth El during its initial visits to our Homeland of Israel.
+Beth El has developed deep ties to works and individuals in the the land of Israel, and has done benevolence there, life-cycle events – and more.